hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 was ever so unselfish as thou, willing to exchange heaven with a little dog, and for his sake disclaiming all his virtues and ready to go to hell even for him.
 Thou art well born, O King of kings.
-Thou hast compassion for all creatures, O Bhârata, of which this is a bright example.
+Thou hast compassion for all creatures, O Bhārata, of which this is a bright example.
 Hence, regions of undying felicity are thine!
 Thou hast won them, O King, and shine is a celestial and high goal."